Food Truck Industry Trends and Statistics in 2025

 The food truck industry keeps on trucking

-The emerging trends and statistics in 2022 highlight that there have been a number of long lasting changes that operators, employees, and customers are contending with following the COVID-19 pandemic.
+The emerging trends and statistics in 2024 highlight that there have been many long-lasting changes that operators, employees, and customers are contending with.
 And while certain areas of the industry are facing difficulties, the food truck industry is still standing strong.

 Related Food Truck Resources